Small breed

 Bichon Frise growth chart

-Use this small companion-dog reference to compare Bichon Frise growth from 1 to 12 months.
+Use this small companion-dog reference to compare Bichon Frise growth from 1 to 12 months, then cross-check the kg trend with the weight-by-age table, calculator estimate, grooming notes, coat-parted ribs, waist, and play stamina.

 Breed-specific monthly chart